 Hey Bianca, Elise here!
 Thank you very much for sending me through that information.
-I’ve spent the day think about your conundrum and I’m going to give some unsolicited opinion and advice.
+I’ve spent the day thinking about your conundrum and I’m going to give some unsolicited opinion and advice.
 It’s not something that I usually do.
 But I’m going to tell you two things, one of those is in my capacity as a car seat technician, and the other is in my capacity as a mother of three.
 All kids and moms are different, and so you’re welcome to disregard everything that I’m about to say.
 This is not something you had specifically asked me about and you might not want to hear them, so I want to apologize for that in advance.
 The general message here is: yes, I’m going to show you a car seat recommendation because that’s what you asked for, but I don’t think that will solve your problem.
 I’m sorry for that but I think that your little girl is going to keep crying in her car seat regardless of which car seat she’s got.
 I truly believe that your time would be better spent working out how you can make that a bit more livable for you.

 Why do some kids hate their car seats?

 Before we get started with the car seat recommendations, let’s look at the (possible) reasons why kids dislike/cry in their car seats.
 There can be a few reasons for that, with developmental leap being one of the biggest culprits.
 When children undergo a developmental leap, they feel an urge to use their newfound physical abilities.
 Being restrained in a car seat just doesn’t align with that.
 Another reason could be that the car seat is too close to their faces, which may trigger sensory discomfort.
 Car seas can also be painful in places and of course, kids may cry in their car seats because they need to vent, and that's the avenue that they’ve chosen to vent.
 Lastly, some kids may hate their car seats for reasons that we might never understand.

 Harnessed vs impact shield car